 Has brown water recently come flowing through your taps?
-It may have been caused by an increase in the quantity of minerals, rust particles or other sediments in the water pipes supplying your residence with drinking water.
-Many people have experienced this and although this is an inconvenience and can be damaging to clothes and fixtures, it is not a serious health concern.
+It may have been caused by an increase in the quantity of minerals, rust particles or other sediments in the water pipes supplying your home with drinking water.
+Many people have experienced brown tap water and although this is an inconvenience and can be damaging to clothes and fixtures, it is not a serious health concern.
 Despite this, we would not recommend drinking any brown water as it could have an unpleasant taste.

 With fresh drinking water being a vital resource, we rely on public water systems to treat and deliver clean water to our homes, schools and businesses.
 Drinking clean water and staying hydrated helps remove toxins from your body, serves the functionality of several organs and can improve the emotional outlook of individuals.

 In most instances, the water should begin to run clear after a couple of hours of activity or after you have run the cold faucets for a few liters.
 Should your water be running brown after 24-hours and if surrounding neighbourhoods are also experiencing brown tap water, it is advisable to contact the local council as the problem is likely to be beyond your domestic pipes.